Duke vs. Michigan State College Basketball Predictions & Picks - November 14

 Duke Performance Insights

-- Last year, Duke was 169th in the country offensively (72 points scored per game) and 30th defensively (63.6 points conceded).
+- Duke put up 72 points per game and gave up 63.6 last year, ranking them 169th in the nation offensively and 30th on defense.

-- On the glass, the Blue Devils were 20th-best in the nation in rebounds (35.6 per game) last year.
-They were 20th-best in rebounds allowed (27.8 per game).
+- The Blue Devils were the 20th-best squad in the country in rebounds per game (35.6) and 20th-best in rebounds allowed (27.8) last year.

+- Duke was 70th in the nation in assists (14.6 per game) last season.

-- At 14.6 assists per game last season, Duke was 70th in the nation.
+- At 6.8 made 3-pointers per game and shooting 33.5% from beyond the arc last year, the Blue Devils were 237th and 215th in the country, respectively, in those categories.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.